awsdocs/amazon-pinpoint-developer-guide/doc-source/example_pinpoint_CreateCampaign_section.md

         }
  }
 ```
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/kotlin/services/pinpoint#code-examples)\.
 +  For API details, see [CreateCampaign](https://github.com/awslabs/aws-sdk-kotlin#generating-api-documentation) in *AWS SDK for Kotlin API reference*\.

 ------

-For a complete list of AWS SDK developer guides and code examples, including help getting started and information about previous versions, see [Using Amazon Pinpoint with an AWS SDK](sdk-general-information-section.md)\.
+For a complete list of AWS SDK developer guides and code examples, see [Using Amazon Pinpoint with an AWS SDK](sdk-general-information-section.md)\.
+This topic also includes information about getting started and details about previous SDK versions\.